junqingchang/lstm-startrek-quote/README.md

 ```
 This will provide some sample sentences like those in output.txt

-You can change the model with the 2 model files provided
+You can change the model with the 5 model files provided (5 being the one with the least training loss)

+## Note
+The report is no longer accurate as I found a bug in the code, fixed it and retrained the model.
+Refer to the images in the folder for the new losses

 ## Dependencies
 * PyTorch